Academany/FabAcademy-Tutorials/week12_molding_and_casting/molding_fabmodules.md

 Blue lines are the cutting parts and red "movements in the air"

 Also pay attention to the depth of your model:
-* Smaller diameter bits have shorter cutting depths and are easier to break.
+* Smaller diameter bits have shorter cutting depths.
+> They are easier to break.
 * Larger diameter bits (1/8") - standard size used in the fab modules - has a longer shank and can reach deeper into the wax.

 > For curvy models - use ballnose bits